 Before requesting a bulky waste collection, please consider whether your items could be of use to someone else.
 Charities such as SOFA can arrange to collect your items and all donations support their work in the local community.
 There are also a number of other reuse sites too such as:

 Bulky waste items are collected on a Monday and items need to be presented for collection by 7am.
-Each household is entitled to three free collections a year, for a maximum of three items at a time.
+Each household is entitled to three free collections a year or nine items, whichever comes first.
 After this collections will be priced at £15 per collection of every three items.

 Please note that a three-piece suite will count as three items, as will a bed, headboard and mattress.